Assistant Manager, Operations - Attractions

 About the Position

-The Assistant Manager, Operations – Attractions play a vital role in creating a welcoming and supportive environment for everyone who visits the zoo.
-They oversee the daily operations of the Oakland Zoo Rides Area, the rides personnel associated with Gondola Transport to the California Trail and additional Guest Service touch points throughout the zoo.
-The Manager, Operations - Attractions has extensive knowledge of the operation of all amusement rides and works closely with maintenance in support of gondola transport operations.
-They ensure the safety of all visitors, answers guest questions and provide consistent, friendly, and helpful guest service.
+The Assistant Manager, Guest Services-Attractions & Parking plays a vital role in creating a welcoming and supportive environment for everyone who visits the zoo.
+They oversee the daily operations of the Oakland Zoo Rides Area, the personnel associated with Gondola Transport to the California Trail, guest parking support, and additional Guest Service touch points throughout the zoo.
+The Assistant Manager, Guest Services-Attractions & Parking has extensive knowledge of the operation of all amusement rides and works closely with maintenance in support of gondola transport operations.
+This position supports the Manager in supervising frontline staff, ensuring exceptional guest experiences, maintaining safety and compliance standards, and fostering a positive and efficient work environment.

 Operations—Attractions